-Habitat Wildlife Species Cand idate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Bird Breeding Habitat (Bank and Cliff) Rationale: Historical use and number of nests in a colony make this habitat significant.
+Habitat Wildlife Species Can didate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Bird Breeding Habitat (Bank and Cliff) Rationale: Historical use and number of nests in a colony make this habitat significant.
 An identified colony can be very important to local populations.
 All swallow population are declining in Ontario.
 Northern Rough-winged Swallow (this species is not colonial but can be found in Cliff Swallow colonies) sandy hills, borrow pits, steep slopes, and sand piles.
 Cliff faces, bridge abutments, silos, barns.
 Habitat found in the following ecosites: CUM1 CUT1 CUS1 BLO1 BLS1 BLT1 CLO1 CLS1 CLT1 exposed soil banks, undisturbed or naturally eroding that is not a licensed/permitted aggregate area.
 Does not include man-made structures (bridges or buildings) or recently (2 years) disturbed soil areas, such as berms, embankments, soil or aggregate stockpiles.
 Does not include a licensed/permitted Mineral Aggregate Operation.
 Presence of 1 or more nesting sites with 8 or more cliff swallow pairs and/or rough- winged swallow pairs during the breeding season.
 A colony identified as SWH will include a 50 m radius habitat area from the peripheral nests.
 Field surveys to observe and count swallow nests are to be completed during the breeding season.
 Evaluation methods to follow "Bird and Bird Habitats: Guidelines for Wind Power Projects".
 SWHMiST Index #4 provides development effects and mitigation measures.
 Natural features providing exposed bank habitat are not present in the Study Area.
-There is no indication from aerial imagery that naturally- occurring exposed banks exist in natural areas within the Study Area Vicinity.
+There is no indication from aerial imagery that naturally-occurring exposed banks exist in natural areas within the Study Area Vicinity.
 Colonially - Nesting Bird Breeding Habitat (Tree/Shrubs) Rationale: Large colonies are important to local bird population, typically sites are only known colony in area and are used annually.
 Great Blue Heron Black-crowned Night - Heron Great Egret Green Heron SWM2 SWM3 SWM5 SWM6 SWD1 SWD2 SWD3 SWD4 SWD5 SWD6 SWD7 FET1 Nests in live or dead standing trees in wetlands, lakes, islands, and peninsulas.
 Shrubs and occasionally emergent vegetation may also be used.
 Most nests in trees are 11 to 15 m from ground, near the top of the tree.
-Studies confirming: Presence of 5 or more active nests of Great Blue Heron or other listed species.
-The habitat extends from the edge of the colony and a minimum 300 m radius or extent of the Forest Ecosite containing the colony or any island &lt;15.0 ha with a colony is the SWH.
-Confirmation of active heronries are to be achieved through site visits conducted during the nesting season (April to August) or by evidence such as the presence of fresh guano, dead young and/or eggshells.
-SWHMiST Index #5 provides development effects and mitigation measures.
-No potential These ecosites are not present.
+Presence of 5 or more active nests of Great Blue Heron or other listed species.
 Low potential Based on aerial photo interpretation and ELC site reconnaissance, it does not appear that these ecosites are present in the Study Area Vicinity.
-Colonially - Nesting Bird Breeding Habitat (Ground) Rationale: Colonies Herring Gull Great Black-backed Gull Little Gull Ring-billed Gull Common Tern Any rocky island or peninsula (natural or artificial) within a lake or large river (two-lined on a 1:50 000 NTS map) Nesting colonies of gulls and terns are on islands or peninsulas associated with open water or in marshy areas Studies confirming: Presence of > 25 active nests for Herring Gulls or Ring-billed Gulls, >5 active nests for Common Tern or >2 active nests for Caspian Tern No potential Study Area is not on a rocky island or peninsula within a lake or large river.
-No potential Study Area Vicinity is not on a rocky island or peninsula within a lake or large river.
+Colonially - Nesting Bird Breeding Herring Gull Great Black-backed Gull Any rocky island or peninsula (natural or terns are on islands or Studies confirming: Presence of > 25 active nests for No potential No potential Habitat (Ground) Little Gull Ring-billed Gull artificial) within a lake or large river (two-lined on a 1;50,000 NTS map). peninsulas associated with open water or in marshy Herring Gulls or Ring-billed Gulls, >5 active nests for Common Tern or >2 active nests for Caspian Tern.
+Study Area is not on a rocky island or peninsula within a lake or large river.
+Study Area Vicinity is not on a rocky island or peninsula within a lake or large river.